|

 GROUND AERIAL

-The ground aerial consists of a length of insulated wire connected to the aerial of the set at one end and thrown out along the ground.
+The ground aerial consists of a length of insulated wire connected to the

-It is intended for working from trenches and other forms of cover where a vertical rod aerial would be too conspicuous.
+from trenches and other forms of cover where a vertical rod aerial would be too conspicuous.

-In certain circumstances the ground aerial may he used as an elevated extension to the rod aerial.
+ground aerial may he used as an elevated extension to the rod aerial.

 HORIZONTAL HALF OR QUARTER WAVE AERIALS